Texas Tech Red Raiders: Cross Country and Track & Field

 Texas Tech's cross country and indoor/outdoor track & field teams are coached by Wes Kittley.

 At the 2005 Outdoor National Championships, Tech qualified 31 men's and women's athletes, more than any other school in the country.
 Under Kittley's tutelage, Texas Tech has produced 16 national champions, seven Olympic Medalists, over 200 All-Americans and over 119 Big 12 Champions.

 From 1990 to 2006, the men's team garnered 91 All-America awards, 20 Big 12 championships, and one individual national title.
 In the same time period, the women's team won 32 All-America awards, 29 Big 12 championships, and five individual national titles.
 During the 2007/08 season, the women had another strong showing behind Sally Kipyego, who won four individual national titles (cross country, indoor 3000 m and 5000 m, outdoor 10,000 m) and placed second in her bid for a fifth title in one academic year (outdoor 5000 m).
 Kipyego added three more national titles (cross country, indoor 5000 m, outdoor 5000 m) and one more second-place win (outdoor 1500 m) during the 2007/08 season.
 Under Kipyego's leadership, the women's team captured its first title in 2008.
 Their success was followed by another national championship appearance in 2009 and 2010.

 Kennedy Kithuka followed up on the prior success of the program by winning the 2012 NCAA Cross Country Championship, being the first in the men's program to do so.
 For his accomplishments, Kithuka was named the 2012 National Male Athlete of the Year for cross country.
 In 2015 NCAA Division I Indoor Track and Field Championships, Jacorian Duffield and Bradley Adkins won 1st and 2nd place respectively in the high jump event.
+Other notable track and field athletes from Texas tech include Sam Hurley.